BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongoose.md

 sam.save()
 `Student validation failed: age: Cast to Number failed for value "thirty-two" at path "age"`
 ```
-It thorws an error!
+It throws an error!
 It's working!